edgedb/easy-edgedb/chapter14/index.md

 }
 ```

-Now let's do an introspect query on just its name and annotations:
+Now let's migrate the schema again and do an introspect query on just its name and annotations:

 ```edgeql
 select (introspect OtherPlace) {